-Martin’s University to cover you, please bring proof of coverage along with
+Saint Martin’s University to cover you, please bring proof of

-assumed that you wish to be covered by the University’s insurance.
-Please
+you wish to be covered by the University’s insurance.
+Please apply

-I don’t think I will be able to complete by degree before my I-20 end
+I don’t think I will be able to complete my degree before my I-20 end

 date.
 What do I do?

-Please schedule an appointment with the International Student Services
+Please schedule an appointment with the International student advisor

-Coordinator as soon as possible about the possibility of a program
+and admissions counselor as soon as possible about the possibility of a

-extension.
-You can find more out about the program extension process [here].
+program extension.
+You can find more out about the

-making significant progress in your studies, you are still legally allowed
+student making significant progress in your studies, you are still